buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedMgmtElements/PropertySets/Pset_PackingInstructions.md

+# Pset_PackingInstructions

 Packing instructions are specific instructions relating to the packing that is required for an artifact in the event of a move (or transport).
 <!-- end of short definition -->